Of all the teachings of scripture, this is by far the most important thing you should ever learn.

 a) The Four Solas (which I will write about soon)

-c) The necessity of modesty, purity, and holiness
+c) The importance of modesty, purity, holiness, and charity

 d) The spreading and defending the Gospel